Smart Stay by

 In the Neighborhood of 'Alohilani Resort

-Waikiki Beach is just 60 steps away (really!).
-A 15-minute walk brings you to the International Marketplace, featuring 75 retailers.
-The Waikiki Aquarium (two miles) hosts the island’s only farm-to-table luau.
+Waikiki Beach is just 60 steps away (really!) and a 15-minute walk brings you to the International Marketplace, which features 75 retailers.
+The Waikiki Aquarium (two miles away) hosts the island’s only farm-to-table luau.
 The Pig & The Lady is about 20 minutes away by car; it's an absolute must-visit for incredible (and modern) Vietnamese cuisine.

 Nearest Airport to 'Alohilani Resort